Biology – Exploring Evolutionary Change

 Learning Outcomes

-• The use and interpretation of phylogenetic trees as evidence for relatedness between species
+• Interpret molecular homology as evidence for relatedness between species

 Career Paths